shurcooL/frontend/README.md

 Testing Locally
 ---------------

+Note: `gopherjs_serve_html` is superceded by the official `gopherjs serve` command.
+These instructions should be updated to use that instead.

 For packages that have any `_test.html` files, you can use [`gopherjs_serve_html`](http://godoc.org/github.com/shurcooL/cmd/gopherjs_serve_html) to serve said test.
 For example:

 ```bash